brpandey/leetcode-notes/sys-design/hacking/34_distributed_message_queue.md

 communication means that routine execution and method calls are not blocked and don't wait for returns/responses.
 It also means that responses might be returned in a different order from the order in which their corresponding requests were sent.

 However, event-driven architecture can also be synchronous; the listeners (event handlers) would need to process requests serially and return responses in order.
 Although we made this distinction, event-driven architecture is usually asynchronous so that events can be processed concurrently,

 *Producer-Consumer*

 A distributed queue is used for both producer-consumer messaging and pub-sub (publisher- subscriber) systems.

 In producer-consumer messaging, each message/request is processed only once.
-In the diagram below, a producer generates messages by placing them onto a queue that has three consumers processing the messages concurrently. mago
+In the diagram below, a producer generates messages by placing them onto a queue that has three consumers processing the messages concurrently.
-Queue

 ![](imgs/0094.jpg)

-There can be multiple producers and consumers in this design, but each message is processed by only one consumer.
+There can be multiple producers and consumers in this design, but each message is processed *by only one consumer*.
 This design allows for asynchronous message production and consumption and is suitable for applications where messages are similar to tasks and need an at-most-once" processing behavior.

 *Publisher-Subscriber*

-in contrast, in a pub-sub (publisher subscriber) application, a publisher creates a message, and subscribers have an "at-least-once" processing behavior.
+In contrast, in a pub-sub (publisher subscriber) application, a publisher creates a message, and subscribers have an "at-least-once" processing behavior.
 That is, all subscribers should receive that message.

 In the diagram below, the publisher broadcasts a message to a "topic" that subscribers have opted to listen to.
 Each subscriber has their own queue, and the system *multiplexes* (simultaneously transmits multiple messages from a single channel) each mesage to all queues of the subscribers that listen to the topic.